 Further details about the layoff aren’t available, because the employees told the paper that Hilton ordered them not to talk to the media – or, if they did, they’d lose their severance pay.”

 Be sure to check out the full article by hitting the link above.
-Warning: there are are few hundred posts from very angry American’s following the article.
+Warning: there are a few hundred posts from very angry American’s following the article.
 Here is a follow up article regarding the reader’s comments.

-According to the Hotel Check-in section of the USA Today, guests are more satisfied with hotels during the downturn.
+According to the Hotel Check-in section of USA Today, guests are more satisfied with hotels during the downturn.
 You can read the entire article and some pretty insightful comments here.
 From the article:

 “Hotel guests have generally been happier with their hotel experience in the past 12 months vs. the prior year as room rates dropped and crowds thinned, according to J.D.
 Power and Assoc.’s latest study that measures how well hotel chains satisfy their customers.”

 The reasons for increased satisfaction according to the article: